-In 2012, there is a significant increase in sales, and further analysis of the data shows that this is solely attributable to increased ferric phosphate sales.
-Similarly, group 1 sales increase again in 2020 and this is also due to ferric phosphate sales.
+In 2012, there is a significant increase in sales, and further analysis of the data shows that this is solely attributable to increased sales of ferric phosphate.
+Similarly, group 1 sales increase in 2020 on a continued upward trend which is due to ferric phosphate sales.